diegocasillas/dawn-framework/README.md

 I'm trying to make it as clean as I can, but I'm already planning on doing a full refactor when the bedrock is ready.

-## I can already see many security flaws
+## I can already see many security flaws.
 Yep, I can see them too.
 I'm slowly working on it, this will be a long-term project.
 Any help or advices are welcome!

 <hr>